jfrog-aparicio/artifactory-dcos/install-mysql.md

 2. Click on Install.

 3. Select Advanced Installation and change to the `database` tab.
-Set the name to `artdb`, the username to `jfrogdcos` and the password to `jfrgodcos`.
+Set the name to `artdb`, the username to `jfrogdcos` and the password to `jfrogdcos`.
 You can change the root password to whatever you like.

 ![MySQL Database Options](https://raw.githubusercontent.com/JFrogDev/artifactory-dcos/master/images/MySQL_Database.png)